cowprotocol/ethcontract-rs/examples/truffle/README.md

 export ETHERSCAN_API_KEY="Etherscan API key"
 ```

-In order to deploy, the following NPM script should be used:
+In order to deploy, the following npm script should be used:
 ```sh
 yarn run deploy
 ```